augmented-os/augmented-os/docs/architecture/components/business_store_service/data_model.md

 ### JSON Schema Metadata

-Each tenant’s JSON Schema is used to generate SQL for tables and columns.
+Each tenant's JSON Schema is used to generate SQL for tables and columns.
 BSS supports **data types mapping** from JSON Schema to PostgreSQL types (e.g., string -> TEXT, number -> DECIMAL, object -> JSONB if nested dynamic content is allowed).
 All tables must be fully defined; **BSS avoids using generic entity-attribute-value tables**, instead opting for concrete columns as specified.

 BSS stores each JSON Schema and tracks a **schema version**.
 When a new schema is applied, a migration may occur: